Pence skips public health recommended self-quarantine but does change plans after staff outbreak - Local News 8

 Vice President Mike Pence, despite flouting public health guidelines by still campaigning after being exposed to people testing positive with coronavirus, is taking some precautions on the road.

-At least five people on his staff, including his bodyman and Marc Short, his chief of staff, tested positive, but Pence insists on maintaining an aggressive campaign schedule in the final week of the race.
+At least five aides, including his bodyman and Marc Short, his chief of staff, tested positive, but Pence insists on maintaining an aggressive campaign schedule in the final week of the race.
 So far, Pence has tested negative for Covid, according to CNN reporting.

 His decision to press ahead with travel plans that will have him crisscrossing the country runs contrary to US Centers for Disease Control and Prevention guidelines that recommend self-quarantine in the event of close contact with a Covid-19-positive person.
 And the move has drawn scrutiny given Pence’s role as head of the White House coronavirus task force.